 Hi, welcome to Forever Fitting In.
 My name is Melissa.
 I have maintained a weight loss of over 100 lbs. for 18 years by making small but consistent changes to my lifestyle.
-My changes lead me to compete in natural bodybuilding which further developed my passion for fitness and to become a certified personal trainer, Pilates and Spinning Instructor.
+My changes lead me to compete in natural bodybuilding which further developed my passion for fitness and to become a certified personal trainer, Pilates and Spinning Instructor, TRX and few others.
 To better serve clients I studied nutrition and weight management.
-However, I am at my best when I can create, whether it is a new exercise or how to change an unhealthy recipe to a healthier option.
+However, I am at my best when I can create, whether it is a new exercise or making quick healthy meals and snacks.
 I have used proven strategies, planning and tips to maintain a healthy lifestyle.
 Now married with two young children, I created this blog to share my knowledge and experience and to hopefully inspire others into action!

 The Other Half Of Me: